top of page

 Trademarks serve several key purposes:

-Brand identification They enable consumers to identify and recognize the source of goods or services, helping businesses establish a loyal customer base.
+• Brand identification: Trademarks enable consumers to identify and recognize the source of goods or services, helping businesses establish a loyal customer base.

 Types of Trademarks